25th September 2025|In Latest News, Divorce & Separation

 According to the FJC, a Court must be satisfied that three specific elements are present before it can conclude that parental alienating behaviours have taken place:

-- This resistance cannot be explained by the actions of that parent towards the child or the other parent, meaning it is not a justified rejection based on witnessing harmful behaviour, past trauma, or the child’s natural affinity or attachment, often tangled with parental alienating behaviours.
+2. This resistance cannot be explained by the actions of that parent towards the child or the other parent.
+This means that it is not a justified rejection based on witnessing harmful behaviour, past trauma, or the child’s natural affinity or attachment.
+Often tangled with parental alienating behaviours.

 Only when all three of these elements are clearly established can the Court make a decision that alienating behaviours have occurred.